Associate Professor, Knowlton School of Architecture, Landscape Architecture Section

 Justine Diles is an associate professor in the Architecture Section of Ohio State’s prestigious Knowlton School of Architecture.
 He holds a Bachelor’s Degree in architecture from Washington University in St. Louis and a Master of Architecture degree from the University of Pennsylvania.
 His professional background includes working in a studio at the University of Applied Arts in Vienna and as a lecturer at the University of Pennsylvania.
 He is an expert at designing architectural assemblies through strategically drawing on digital design, fabrication techniques and advanced composite materials.

-Postdoctoral researcher, Dept. of Food Science and Technology
+Senior Research Associate, Dept. of Food Science and Technology